RealFevr/challenge/README.md

 ### there should be a task responsible for deleting notifications older then one week

+### a user should be notified when a notification for the players he subscribed is triggered

 ## Bonus
 - Sorting on player's listing based on position, nationality or age